 The -CELL205 option is intended for use in Canada, Mexico, and the United States.
 This option offers 4G LTE cellular modem technology with 3G fallback. -CELL205 is compatible with AT&T, T-Mobile, and other cellular providers.

 The -CELL210 option is designed for use in the United States only on the Verizon 4G LTE network.

 Later this year, we plan to release datalogger models that are designed for use in other countries.
-In addition to these new models, Campbell Scientific is developing matching integrated internal cellular modem gateway devices for the CR6 family of dataloggers.
-Campbell Scientific is also developing and releasing stand-alone cellular 4G LTE and 3G modems—all for release later in 2018.
+We are also developing stand-alone cellular 4G LTE and 3G modems for release later this year.

 Unlike other IoT (Internet of Things) devices that tout low power by shutting their modems off while they are not in use, Campbell Scientific cellular modem gateway devices are truly low-power devices.
 When the integrated modem is idle (not transmitting or receiving data), the modem adds just 8 to 20 mA on average to the CR300's current drain when it is asleep.
 In contrast, competitor devices run on average at 65 to 95mA when in this same state.

 To transmit and receive data, Campbell Scientific cellular gateway devices use, on average, 75 to 105 mA.
 This is well below the average of other industrial cellular gateway devices that use 230 to 300 mA.

 Of course, if you need to, you can still conserve those extra milliamps of power using CRBasic instructions or by configuring the schedule settings in the cellular modem integrated datalogger via the Device Configuration Utility.